mizzzto/spotify-queue/README.md

 ### Prerequisites

-Go developer.spotify.com and create a developer app which will provide you with a client ID.
+Go to https://developer.spotify.com and create a developer app which will provide you with a client ID.
 Detailed instructions [here](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app).

 The developer app's Redirect URIs section should be populated with this: